 be used toward truancy.
 This is why doctor notes and other excusable absence documentation is so important.

 d.
 Technically, all unexcused absences can lead to truancy.
 Students who have 10+ unexcused absences in 1st & 8th or 6+ unexcused absences in 2nd – 7th are truant.
 Funerals and parent notes will not be used toward truancy unless they are habitually used.
-Truancies are handled through the Assistant Principal’s office.
+Truancies are handled by the Assistant Principal’s office.

-6. What should I do if my student has a Chronic Medical Condition?
 If your student has a chronic medical condition, you need to notify the attendance, nurse, and counseling offices.

 a.
 Have your student come by the attendance office to pick up a Correction Form.
 The student will use that to have the teacher sign off that the absent mark was made in error.
-Once we receive the teacher's signed form, we can make the correction.
+Once we receive the teacher's signed form, we can make the corrections.

 b.
-Student’s can also address the error directly with the teacher either in person or by email.
+Students can also address the error directly with the teacher, either in person or by email.

 c.
 We in attendance will not adjust an absent mark unless we receive verification from the teacher to do so.